-A potentially larger concern is that the Door 3 inference rests heavily on the measurement of total traffic through Doors 1 and 2.
+A potentially larger concern is that the door 3 inference rests heavily on the measurement of total traffic through doors 1 and 2.
 Since experimental blocks were randomized in a balanced fashion, this is an unbiased inference, and the variation in traffic captures the statistical uncertainty around the measurement.
 However, the fact that there were only 64 experimental sessions (traffic measurements) assigned to 16 four-session blocks raises two concerns.
-First, there might be dayof-week by time-of-day anomalies in certain experimental cells.
+First, there might be day of week by time of day anomalies in certain experimental cells.
 Second, these statistics cannot rely solely on asymptotics and instead rest on normality assumptions that we cannot directly verify with the original data since observed traffic is endogenous to the type of solicitation.
 The placebo data provide traffic measurements that are not contaminated by varying charitable solicitation, allowing us to address both concerns.
-They enable us to directly control for the interaction between dayof-week and time-of-day by using fixed effects in a regression framework.
-Furthermore, in the appendix, we show that both total traffic and the residuals from a regression on day and time dummies are well approximated by a normal distribution (Shapiro-Wilk tests give p-values of 0.97 and 0.44 for total traffic and residuals respectively), indicating our test statistics rest on empirically valid assumptions.
+They enable us to directly control for the interaction between day of week and time of day by using fixed effects in a regression framework.
+Furthermore, in the online appendix, we show that both total traffic and the residuals from a regression on day and time dummies are well approximated by a normal distribution (Shapiro-Wilk tests give p-values of .97 and .44 for total traffic and residuals, respectively), indicating that our test statistics rest on empirically valid assumptions.

-In the remainder of the paper, we will use "bell-ringing conditions" to refer the conditions where a solicitor was actually present and "placebo conditions" to refer to the same day-time slots in the absence of solicitation (each bell ringing treatment cell is matched to the placebo cell from the same day-of-week and time-of-day).
-Finally we note that while the oversight in measurement of Door 3 does not directly affect our analysis of the giving behavior, the placebo data lend valuable reassurance about our statistical inference in this domain as well.
+In the remainder of the paper, we will use "bell ringing conditions" to refer to the conditions in which a solicitor was actually present and "placebo conditions" to refer to the same daytime slots in the absence of solicitation (each bell ringing treatment cell is matched to the placebo cell from the same day of week and time of day).
+Finally, we note that while the oversight in measurement of door 3 does not directly affect our analysis of the giving behavior, the placebo data lend valuable reassurance about our statistical inference in this domain as well.

-3 A Simple Framework for Giving, Avoiding, and Seeking
+III.
+A Simple Framework for Giving, Avoiding, and Seeking

 Imagine a shopper stepping from her car and immediately hearing the ring of the Salvation Army's bell.
-Depending on the shopper's self-awareness, she may imagine what she would do and how she would feel if she passed a bell-ringer.
+Depending on the shopper's self-awareness, she may imagine what she would do and how she would feel if she passed a bell ringer.
 She can also evaluate how she would feel if she instead chose an entrance without a solicitor and did not donate on this occasion.
 Finally, she considers the cost of each path.
 From her car, the shopper chooses the path with the highest utility ex ante.
 That is, she makes the choice before feeling the impact of the social and emotional incentives that guide her choice.
 This can be viewed as an intertemporal choice problem: in the "cold state" of the parking lot, she chooses which "hot state" to put her future self in.